Intsights/sergeant/docs/examples/worker_with_apm.md

 ## Explanation

-In order this integrate an APM solution, we implemented `initialize`, `finalize`, `pre_work` and `post_work`.
+This integration of an APM solution required the implementation of `initialize`, `finalize`, `pre_work` and `post_work`.

-- `initialize` - Since this function will run once per the whole worker lifetime, the initialization should happen here.
-This is where we declare the `elasticapm.Client`.
+- `initialize` - Since this function is called once during the lifetime of the worker, the initialization should take place here.
+Here we declare the `elasticapm.Client`.
-- `pre_work` - This function will run once per task, prior to its execution.
-This is where we will start a transaction.
+- `pre_work` - This function is called once for every task, before it is executed.
+This is where we initiate a transaction.
-- `post_work` - This function will run once per task, after its execution.
-This is where we will end the transaction.
-This is also where we will try to capture the exception, if any.
+- `post_work` - This function runs once per task, after it has been executed.
+At this point, the transaction is complete.
+We will also try to capture any exceptions here.
-- `finalize` - This function will run once per the whole worker lifetime.
-This is where we will do cleanups.
-In this case, we will implicitly clean the apm client with a call to `close`.
+- `finalize` - This function will run once during the lifetime of the worker.
+This is where cleanup will take place.
+Hence, we will implicitly clean the APM client by calling `close`.

-It is important to mention that this example can be easily extended to any other APM solutions such as `jaeger` and more.
+The following example can easily be adapted to any other APM solution, such as `jaeger`.

 ## Execution